 - increasing water intake to maintain hydration and dilute excess blood sugar

-- increasing physical activity to burn excess blood sugar
+- engaging in physical activity, such as a post-meal walk, to burn excess blood sugar

 Monitoring blood sugar levels is an important part of diabetes management.
 The best monitoring plans often rely on both self-monitoring at home and doctor-ordered tests, such as A1C tests.